elisa-laviolette/archeosync/README.md

 make test
 ```

-The project includes 357 tests with 357 passing and 1 skipped (QGIS-specific translation test).
+The project includes 351 tests with 351 passing and 8 skipped (QGIS-specific tests).

 ### Project Structure